billkarsh/SpikeGLX/Markdown/ColorTTL_Help.md

 - You can select which stream to watch.
 - You must select either an analog voltage channel or a digital bit to watch.
 - Digital bits are either {0,1} so no threshold is used.
+- In streams with multiple digital words, bits are numbered: [0..15], [16..31], etc.
 - Analog channels need a threshold to accommodate hardware noise.

 ### Stay high count